sooda/rotuli/design.rst

 - optional extra data for template context in source metadata, if something else than title and content needed (title parsed from the first markup header probably)
 - super simple to write so it's easy to just write the damn blog
 - per-blogentry media, or do i want a global arbitrary per-site media storage with some magic to include any of those too?
+- template metadata substitutes title if none available in the content for nearly empty pages that have most of their content in templates (like a blog archive)

 content hierarchy